mlrun/mlrun/docs/concepts/notifications.md

 ```

 ## Configuring Notifications For Pipelines
-To set notifications on pipelines, supply the notifications in the `run` method of either the project or pipeline.
+To set notifications on pipelines, supply the notifications in the run method of either the project or the pipeline.
 For example:
 ```python
 notification = mlrun.model.Notification(